Bekir2000/linear-equation-solver/README.md

 2. Enter the coefficients of your system of equations in the matrix
 3. Enter the constants (b vector) in the rightmost column
 4. Click "Solve" to see the step-by-step solution

-## Solution Process

-The solver implements the following steps:

-1. Forward Elimination with Partial Pivoting
-   - Selects the largest pivot for numerical stability
-   - Performs row operations to create an upper triangular matrix

-2. Back Substitution
-   - Solves for variables from bottom to top
-   - Provides exact solutions using fractions

 ## Example